Nasal specific therapy

 For most persons, Nasal Specific Therapy is a method of restructuring the skull.
 It can normalize skull shape when used as an ongoing, repeated therapy.
 Used in this manner, a deviated nasal septum, snoring, chronic sinusitis, orthodontic problems of the teeth, abnormal function of the temporal-mandibular joint (TMJ), catarrhal conditions of the ear, crossed eyes, traumatic headaches, and other conditions associated with cranial misalignment can be treated without surgery or drugs.

 There are few side effects associated with this technique.
 The biggest complaint generated from this treatment is that it is generally uncomfortable or painful.
 Occasional nosebleeds, headaches, light-headedness, dizziness, and ear pain can occur.
-Most people say that the treatment feels like diving into a chlorine-treated swimming pool and getting water up their nose.
+Most people say that the treatment feels like diving into a chlorine-treated swimming pool and getting water up to their nose.
 Generally, after four to six treatments, or sooner, these sensations gradually diminish so that patients find the treatment more easily tolerated.
 In fact, patients have described the treatments as providing tremendous relief from a "tight feeling" in the head, sinuses, nasal passages, ears, etc. Treatments will usually be given every one to two weeks because it often takes one to two weeks for the bone movement from the last treatment to stop.